Fl0W97/ci-c5-housing-market-prices/README.md

 * Correlation Matrix: You can compute the correlation matrix to find highly correlated pairs.
 * Threshold-based Feature Removal: Remove features that have a correlation higher than a certain threshold, e.g., 0.8 or -0.8.

-Based on the correlation analysis for salePrice and further interpretation of the context the following parameters will be ignored:
+Based on the correlation analysis for salePrice and further interpretation of the context the following variables will be ignored:
 'TotalBsmtSF', '1stFlrSF', 'YearRemodAdd', 'GarageYrBlt', 'MasVnrArea', 'BsmtFinSF1', '2ndFlrSF'.

 The further features are intensivley analyzed during the Smart Correlation Selection Analysis: